opa-stack/opa-stack.github.io/guide/development.md

 * [github](https://github.com/Qix-/better-exceptions)

 Get better exception output on the console.
 It does many things, but one very usefull thing is that it shows you the content of variables inside the different exception frames.

+## Plugins

+The plugin-system is powerfull, you can read about it [here](./api/plugin-system).
+Since there is a lot to it for developing them, there is a [dedicated](./plugins) page for info about it.